andreLSTA/dodge_fireball_game/README.md

 ### Bot training

-If you run:
+If you run the command below, a new neural network can be created based on your training:

 ```bash
 $ python3 bot_training.py
 ```

-Whenever all the population dies, the game stops and generates a file named "neural_network.p".
-To replace the AI used in the bots, you can rename it to "bot_neural_network.p", so the file used by the bots can be changed to the new one generated on your training and you can test it.
+The details of each generation are shown in the terminal.
+Whenever the whole population dies, the game generates a file named "neural_network.p", until reaching a desirable number of waves survived.
+To replace the AI used in the bots, you can rename it to "bot_neural_network.p", so the bots will switch their behavior to this new one generated on your training.

 After cloning/downloading this project, it will have an initial "bot_neural_network.p", so you won't need to train it again if you're just testing the game.
-But for the one wanting to watch the process of learning you can execute the previous steps.
+But for the ones wanting to watch the process of learning you can execute the previous steps.